-SUBJECT CREDITS DESCRIPTION English 4 credits English I, II, III, IV or higher level courses AND a satisfactory score or above on the 10 th grade state standardized ELA/Reading assessment Mathematics 4 credits To include Algebra 1, Geometry AND a satisfactory score on the Algebra 1 EOC.
-Four math credits must be earned in 9 th -12 th grade.
-Industry certification that leads to college credit may be substituted for up to 2 math credits. (excluding Algebra 1 and Geometry).
-Science 3 credits Three credits must be earned in courses with a lab component one of which must include Biology.
+SUBJECT CREDITS DESCRIPTION English 4 credits English I, II, III, IV or higher level courses AND a satisfactory score or above on the 10 th grade state standardized ELA/Reading assessment Mathematics 4 credits To include Algebra 1, Geometry AND a satisfactory score on the Algebra 1 EOC or the Geometry EOC.
+Four math credits must be earned in 9th - 12th grade.
+A student may earn two mathematics credit by taking Algebra I in two full-year courses.(SB 7070) Industry certification that leads to college credit may be substituted for up to 2 math credits. (excluding Algebra 1 and Geometry).
+A computer science credit, if identified as equivalent in rigor by the commission of education, may be substituted for one mathematics requirement except for Algebra 1 and Geometry.
+A computer science credit may only substitute for one course (either mathematics or science).
+(SB7070) Science 3 credits Three credits must be earned in courses with a lab component one of Which must include Biology.
 Industry certification that leads to college credit may be substituted for up to 1 science credit (excluding Biology).
-Social Studies 3 credits To include World History, American History, American Govt.
+A computer science credit, if identified as equivalent in rigor by the commission of education, may be substituted for one science credit except for Biology I. A computer science credit may only substitute for one course (either mathematics or science).
+(SB 7070) Social Studies 3 credits To include World History, American History, American Govt.
 (1/2) and Economics with Financial Literacy (1/2) Physical Education 1 credit To include Personal Fitness (1/2) and PE elective (1/2 credit).
 See Waiver Section for course substitutions.
-Fine/Performing Arts 1 credit On-Line Course 1 course To be completed through online learning; high school credited courses taken in grades 6-8 fulfill this requirement; OR completion of a course that leads to nationally recognized industry certification in information technology that leads to college credit or the passage of an information technology certification exam without enrollment in the course meets this requirement; or passage of an online content assessment by which the student demonstrates skills and competency in locating information and applying technology for instructional purposes without enrollment or completion of the course meets this requirement, if the student has not been previously enrolled in Intro to Informational Technology course or taken the Intro to Informational Technology exam; or completing a blended learning course.
+Fine/ Performing Arts 1 credit

+On-Line Course 1 course To be completed through online learning; high school credited courses taken in grades 6-8 fulfill this requirement; OR completion of a course that leads to nationally recognized industry certification in information technology that leads to college credit or the passage of an information technology certification exam without enrollment in the course meets this requirement; or passage of an online content assessment by which the student demonstrates skills and competency in locating information and applying technology for instructional purposes without enrollment or completion of the course meets this requirement, if the student has not been previously enrolled in Intro to Informational Technology course or taken the Intro to Informational Technology exam; or completing a blended learning course.
 Electives 8 credits College bound students are highly recommended to complete a minimum of two credits in the same world language Total 24 credits